Digital Transformation in Indian Legal Sector

 4. E-Courts Mission

-With an aim to fast-track the disposal of pending cases, the government is moving towards e-courts facilitation.
+With an aim to fast-track the disposal of pending cases, the government is moving towards e-court facilitation.
 So far, 342 jails and 488 district courts have got the facilities.
 These courts will get local area networks, computer hardware, and standard application software.
 Every court is available on the national grid.

 5. E-filing, E-pay